 9. The secret shores of Sicily and Calabria

-Get to island’s heartland for the ancient city of Enna.
-Surrounded by cliffs on all sides, and built atop a massive hill, you’ll feel as though you’ve walked on the set for Game of Thrones.
-Head south-east to the shores of the Ionian Sea and dock in Siracusa, once the most important in the western world while under ancient Greek rule with much of its historic architecture intact.
+Get to the island’s heartland and the ancient city of Enna.
+Surrounded by cliffs on all sides, and built atop a massive hill, you'll feel as though you've walked on the set of Game of Thrones.
+Head southeast to the shores of the Ionian Sea and dock in Siracusa, once the most important in the western world while under ancient Greek rule with much of its historic architecture intact.

-Best for: Anyone looking for an truly authentic Italian experience, and of course, hardcore foodies.
+Best for: Anyone looking for a truly authentic Italian experience, and of course, hardcore foodies.

 How long: 6–12 days.

 For more information about travelling through Europe, check out The Rough Guide to Europe on a Budget.